MtnBiker/Garmin-Log-Renaming/README.md

 This library depends on addressable and tzinfo, you can install it with `gem install addressable` and  `gem install tzinfo`.
 See https://github.com/manveru/geonames and check the page for licensing for geonames.

+Works with Ruby 1.9 and 2.0.
+Probably not with 1.8.7.

 ### Licensing

 I have no idea.
 Use at your own risk.